 - Supernatural Gold Eyes: She's a Shinigami and she has golden eyes.

 - Tertiary Sexual Characteristics: Completely averted; there is nothing a human can see about Rem's appearance that betrays her gender, although it may be different to other Shinigami.

 - Thinks Like a Romance Novel: Dying for love is so tragic and beautiful...

 - Unwitting Pawn: Light manipulates her into saving Misa (thus ensuring her own death) by killing L and Watari.
 Double Subverted in that she figures out exactly what it is Light wants her to do, how he's getting her to do it, and what will happen if she does, yet she does it anyway out of her love for Misa.

-- You Gotta Have Purple-White Hair: she's got like anime style purple-white hair and is a magical Death God.
+- You Gotta Have Blue Hair: Combined with Mystical White Hair.
+She's got like anime style purple-white hair and is a magical Death God.